brainwagon/brainwagon.github.io/README.md

 ## My Story

 After 33 years at Pixar Animation Studios, I have unexpectedly found myself searching for my next challenge.
 I've done a number of different jobs at Pixar, including working for seven different departments with credits on over twenty feature films, with roles that required leadership, writing and maintaining large code bases, original research which lead to four different patents and technical problem solving at every level.

-I'm currently taking some time before diving back in, but if you are interested in hearing from me, feel free to [send me an email](mailto:mvandewettering@gmail.com) and let me know what your are looking for.
+I'm currently taking some time before diving back in, but if you are interested in hearing from me, feel free to [send me an email](mailto:mvandewettering@gmail.com) and tell me of any opportunities that you think may be of mutual interest.

+## My Skills

+- Leadership across multiple disciplines, including technical lighting, stereoscopic 3D, software development and workflow development
+- Collaboration with people in both artistic and technical disciplines
+- Programming, with skills in C++ and Python and familiarity with many other languages
+- Curiosity in learning new skills and techniques from others, and adapting existing workflows to new goals and ideas

 ## Pixar Animation Studios Filmography
 - _Elemental_, Lighting Techhnical Lead, 2023